on this page

 If you want to cancel

-You can’t cancel Assurance of Support once the visa has been granted.
+You can’t cancel an Assurance of Support once the Department of Home Affairs issues the visa.
 You’ll need to wait until the Assurance of Support expires.

 This is the rule even if any of the following occurs: